Web hosting forms the backbone of your online presence — but it can also become your biggest security risk.

 There are so many types of viruses, trojans, worms, and spyware that anything is possible.
 Because of the nature of shared hosting, if your neighbor has it – you will likely catch it as well, eventually.

-7. Shared IP
+7. Risks of Shared IP Addresses in Hosting

 Also known as cross-site request forgery (CSRF), this flaw is typically observed affecting websites based on poorly secured infrastructure.
 At times, users save their credentials on certain platforms and this can be risky if the corresponding website does not have a strong infrastructure.